 If this happens, your trustee may propose alternative terms to offer your creditors.
 By increasing the monthly payment or making changes to the terms, you can return to your creditors with an improved offer.

 What happens if a consumer proposal is rejected

 When you cannot reach an agreement, you will no longer receive creditor protection under the Bankruptcy and Insolvency Act, allowing creditors to proceed with recovery action.

-Nevertheless, your trustee will explore alternatives with you that might help you resolve your debts.
+However, your trustee will explore alternative debt relief options with you that might help you resolve your debts.

 Meeting of creditors

 Occasionally, a meeting of creditors can be called by the Office of the Superintendent of Bankruptcy or by creditors who make up at least 25% of the consumer proposal’s debts.